LIOMLab/liom-toolkit/README.md

 ### Segmentation

 The segmentation module is concerned with segmenting brain imagery.
-It contains scripts to segment vessels in 2d slices.
+It contains methods for segmenting brain images into different regions of interest.
+The vseg submodule contains methods for segmenting vasculature using deep learning using a U-net architecture.
+The pretrained model is trained on LSFM data.

 ### Utils